arnaveenkumar/flask_fast/CONTRIBUTING.md

   - Respond to review comments and make required changes.
   - Push updates to the same branch if needed.
   - Wait for the me (maintainer) to merge your PR.

+## Finally...

+Your contribution made a real difference — this project wouldn’t exist without your dedication.
+Thank you!